agkozak/zsh-z/README.md

 * Exit status codes increasingly make sense.
 * Completions work with options `-c`, `-r`, and `-t`.

+## Migrating from Other Tools

+ZSH-z's database format is identical to that of `rupa/z`.
+You may switch freely between the two tools (I still use `rupa/z` for `bash`). `fasd` also uses that database format, but it stores it by default in `~/.fasd`, so you will have to `cp ~/.fasd ~/.z` if you want to use your old directory history.

+If you are coming to ZSH-z (or even to the original `rupa/z`, for that matter) from `autojump`, try using my [`jumpstart-z`](https://github.com/agkozak/jumpstart-z/blob/master/jumpstart-z) tool to convert your old database to the ZSH-z format.

 ## Known Bugs
 * It is possible to run a completion on a string with spaces in it, e.g. `z us bi<TAB>` might take you to `/usr/local/bin`.
 This works, but as things stand, after the completion the command line reads `z us /usr/local/bin`.
 This is also the behavior of `rupa/z`, but I keen on eventually eliminating this glitch.